 The Office of Student Engagement will monitor and maintain the bulletin boards, doors, and windows in the Student Center and clean off dated or unapproved flyers or banners on a weekly basis.

-The Auxiliary Services and Housekeeping departments will monitor unauthorized postings in administrative common buildings except where noted above.
+Facilities and Auxiliary Services will monitor unauthorized postings in administrative common buildings except where noted above.

 Faculty, staff and students are encouraged to take down dated flyers and bring unapproved or questionable flyers or chalking to the attention of the Office of Student Engagement staff as needed.
 The office staff will follow up with any sanctions that are needed for policy violations.

 General policy questions can be directed to the Director of Auxiliary Services at (216) 397-3025.
 Content and questions regarding postings by students and non-University groups should be directed to Office of Student Engagement at (216) 397- 4288 or email@example.com.